NupurShukla/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition

+This work was done as part of CSCI-567 (Machine Learning) coursework at USC.
 I have used mnist subset (images of handwritten digits from 0 to 9).
 The dataset is stored in a JSON-formated file mnist_subset.json.
 I developed the following supervised learning algorithms in Python, using only NumPy and SciPy packages:

 • Logistic Regression model for binarized MNIST dataset using gradient descent to classify hand-written digits with an accuracy of 0.83 (in Logistic.py)